Tuesday, July 10, 2012

 Au revoir, Paris

-Today is my birthday.
+July 9th was my birthday.
 I can’t think of a better way of celebrating it than by being in this beautiful city.

-Today is also our last day here, and we spent part of the day finishing packing and cleaning up and meeting with our landlady, but we made time for a special dinner at one of our favorite nearby brasseries, L'Etoile 1903.
+Today is also our last day here, and we spent part of the day packing and cleaning up and meeting with our landlady, but we made time for a special dinner at one of our favorite nearby brasseries, L'Etoile 1903.
 One last confit de canard, one last carafe of wine before we head back to reality.

 I was going to title this entry "Goodbye, Paris," but I realized that although it's time to go, this is not goodbye, it's just au revoir―till we see each other again.
+We'll surely be back soon.

 "Don't cry because it's over, smile because it happened."